infolinks/loggly-sidecar/README.md

         flush_interval 10s
     </match>

-Note how the loggly token is not embedded in the `fluentd.conf` file, but taken from the environment variable `LOGGLY_TOKEN`, which will be provided from the Kubernetes manifest below.
+Note how the loggly token is not embedded in the Fluent configuration file, but taken from the environment variable `LOGGLY_TOKEN`, which will be provided from the Kubernetes manifest below.

-Build it using:
+Build the image using:

     docker build -t my-loggly-sidecar .